OGRECave/ogre/Docs/src/instancing.md

 	...
 ```

+See `Examples/Instancing/RTSS/Robot` for an example on how to use instancing with the [RTSS: Run Time Shader System](@ref rtss)

+See `material Examples/Instancing/ShaderBased` for an example on how to write the vertex shader.
+(You can find these files in OGRE sources from before v1.12)
+Files:
+ - ShaderInstancing.material
+ - ShaderInstancing.vert (GLSL)
+ - ShaderInstancing.cg (Cg, works with HLSL)

 ## VTF (Software) {#InstancingTechniquesVTFSoftware}

-VTF stands for "Vertex Texture Fetch".
-It is a Software Instancing technique.
-Unlike ShaderBased, world matrices are passed to the vertex shader through a texture.
-Such feature has only been supported since Vertex Shader 3.0 and is not supported on Radeon X1xxx cards and is quite slow on GeForce 6 & 7.
-However it's very fast on any modern GPU (GeForce 8, 9, 200, 300, 400, 500, 600, 700; all Radeon HD series, Intel HD 3000 and above)

-The advantage of VTF over ShaderBased is that it supports a very high max number of instances per batch; even if it's skeletally animated.

-Take note that you will need to set a `texture_unit` (preferably the first one, for compatibility) including the shadow caster besides the texture (eg. diffuse, specular, normal maps) so that Ogre gets where to put the vertex texture.

-See `material Examples/Instancing/VTF` for an example on how to write the vertex shader and setup the material.
-Files:
- - VTFInstancing.material
- - VTFInstancing.vert (GLSL)
- - VTFInstancing.cg (Cg, also works with HLSL)
+@copybrief Ogre::BaseInstanceBatchVTF
+@copydetails Ogre::BaseInstanceBatchVTF

 Texture unit example:
 ```